thinkshout/front-end-test/README.md

 * Create mobile, portrait, and standard responses for the form.
 * Replace the site name text with the logo assets provided in the assets folder.
 * Leverage the Bootstrap framework to build the necessary grid and create the form as shown in the wireframes below.
-* The page title, field labels, and submit button background should be orange (#F58025).
+* Style the page title, field labels, and background of the submit button as orange (#F58025).
 * Use LESS to write the CSS to style the form by linking the LESS javascript compiler.
-What we want to focus on testing is using CSS to create a responsive web page.

 ThinkShout will provide a public repository containing the scaffolding for the test.
 Fork the repository to complete the test and publish it using GitHub pages.As a bonus, submit a pull request when complete.